What Are Ethereum Gas Fees?

 • Gas prices, quoted in Gwei on the Ethereum network, fluctuate based on network congestion, affecting transaction costs.

-What Is Gas Used For?
+What Is Ethereum Gas and What Is It Used For?

+Since each transaction on Ethereum requires computational resources to execute, gas fees are used to incentivise validators to validate the transactions, which helps prevent bad actors from spamming the network.
 The gas fee is the amount of gas used to perform an operation, multiplied by the cost per unit gas.
 Gas fees are paid using ETH, the native token of the Ethereum network, regardless of whether the transaction succeeds or fails.

 On Ethereum, gas prices are quoted in Gwei, which represent fractional pieces of gas; one Gwei is equal to 0.000000001 ETH.
 The term is a contraction of ‘giga-wei’, meaning ‘billion wei’, which is inspired by Wei Dai, a computational scientist who worked in the cryptography research department at Microsoft (‘Wei’ is the smallest denomination of Ether).

+Gas is defined as the unit of measurement for the computational power to perform tasks on the network.
+Simply put, it is the cost to perform transactions on the Ethereum blockchain.
 Many types of protocols in the Ethereum network require the use of gas in order to perform on the blockchain.
 For example, decentralised apps (dapps), non-fungible tokens (NFTs), and transfers of funds all require the use of gas for on-chain transactions.

 Gas fees can vary greatly — as seen in the chart above.